lutzvahl/home-assistant.io/source/_integrations/unifiprotect.markdown

 `/api/unifiprotect/video/{nvr_id}/{event_id}`:

 - Proxies a MP4 video clip from UniFi Protect for a specific event.
+To get the video, the event needs to be finished.
+If it's still ongoing, use the camera endpoint defined above.

 `nvr_id` can either be the UniFi Protect ID of your NVR or the config entry ID for your UniFi Protect {% term integrations %}. `camera_id` can either be the UniFi Protect ID of your camera or an entity ID of any {% term entity %} provided by the UniFi Protect {% term integrations %} that can be reversed to a UniFi Protect camera (i.e., an entity ID of a detected object sensor).